-Currently the maximum fine for offences connected to a natural health product is \$5,000 an offence.
+Bill C-47 became law on June 22.
+Prior to this the maximum fine for offences connected to a natural health product were \$5,000 an offence.
 An "offence" could last over a period of time, such as over several months or years.

-The new fines will be a maximum of \$5,000,000 for each day that an offence continues.
+The new fines are a maximum of \$5,000,000 for each day that an offence continues.